HogJonny-AMZN/CO3DEX/_posts/2022-12-28-frequency_separation.md

 Use "Layer 1" to generate the high-pass using the filter method

 Filter > Other > High Pass
-- use a radius of 16
+- I used a radius of 16 in these examples
+- However, you can use any size kernal, like 32 or more
+- The best results, are tuning this value based on the variation within the textures color and details

 #### 2. Linear Burn

 - Duplicate the High-Pass (Layer 1) into "Layer 2"
-- You can hide "Layer 1", we aren't going to directly use the high-pass
+- You can hide "Layer 1", we aren't going to directly use the high-pass in this example
 - Level the Image in "Layer 2":
   - Output Levels: 0 ...
 128
 - Invert the Image